- Mayrhofner Bergbahnen

 Keep your distance

-Please remain a sufficient distance away from others.
-Whenever possible, maintain the minimum distance in the cable car cabins as well.
+Please keep sufficient distance from strangers.
+If possible, the minimum distance must also be maintained in the cable car cabins.

-Whenever possible, please open the windows of the cable car cabins during the ride.
+If necessary, please ventilate the cable car cabins during the trip.

 Pay attention to hand hygiene